d12frosted/elpa-mirror/stable-melpa/regex-tool-readme.txt

 The results are updated as you type in either the *Regex* or *Text* buffer.
 Use C-c C-c to force an update.
 Use C-c C-k to quit all the regex-tool buffers and remove the frame.

-; Version History:

-1.1 - Don't die horribly if the user simply types '^' or '$'
-1.2 - Include cl.el at compile time